Gabapentin - Neurontin

 How is it given?

 Gabapentin comes as a capsule with powder, or a liquid.
-The capsule can be broken and sprinkled into food, or mixed with water or food, and syringed into your pet’s mouth.
-Some animals will find the taste a bit odd and might salivate, however most pets will not notice the flavour.
-Gabapentin is normally given 1-2 hours before stressful events (eg visitors, vet visits etc.).
-In some pets, we recommend giving an extra dose the night before the visit.
+The capsule can be broken and sprinkled into food, or mixed with water or food, and syringed into your pet’s mouth, and is tasteless.
+It can be compounded as a liquid or paste if needed.

 What are the effects?

 Some pets may feel a little sleepy, and others may be a little more hungry when taking Gabapentin.
-The effects are normally short lived, and in most pets only last for a few hours.
-In many pets, they may be sleepy at home once they are no longer in a stressful situation.
+The effects are normally short lived, and most pets get used to taking this medicine with tine.

 Can I use this medication with other supplements?